 Is there an Information Center?

-Answers await you inside the Patterson & Sons information booth, opposite the Lobby.
+Answers await you inside the Patterson & Sons information booth, opposite the Lobby, in the Grand Concourse.

 Where are the Restrooms?

 There are two locations of flushable toilets; just below the Grand Concourse, and in Ale House Alley near Mad Sal’s Dockside Ale House.
-There is also a bank of Privies outside the door by the Hat booth in Ale House Alley.
+There is also a bank of Privies outside the door by the Samiah Clothing booth in Ale House Alley.